 To learn what the wide, cultural, kind education of Aesthetic Realism is, and the many different ways it can be studied, visit the website of the Aesthetic Realism Foundation: AestheticRealism.org.

 The method of those attacking it is to create lies so numerous and massive that a reader would feel, “There must be something to this.”
 It’s the “Big Lie” approach, which has been around often in history.

 Most of that falsification is being purveyed on the web pages of a Michael Bluejay.
 He is someone who, on his personal website, has published naked pictures of himself—including photos of himself in full frontal nudity, and riding a tricycle naked.
-He also points as a source of pride to his having worn "a dress to a strip club" without having gotten "beat up."

 Then there are the utterances of Adam Mali.
 For the last decade, he and his mother, Ellen Mali, have worked hard trying to hurt Aesthetic Realism and also trying to get others to join them.
 She was for a time a director of the Aesthetic Realism Foundation, but became exceedingly angry when people objected to her desire to turn this not-for-profit educational foundation into a personal fiefdom (many details can be given).
 Neither she nor her son liked it that Aesthetic Realism is large education—a philosophy that shows the relation of all the arts and sciences to the self of everyone: they wanted to water down its principles to suit themselves and change a cultural institution into something that would serve them.
 They were furious when they weren’t permitted to do so.

 About the Writers on Our Website

 The statements that will be appearing on this Friends of Aesthetic Realism website are by people who have looked closely at Aesthetic Realism.
 They live in different parts of America and the world.
 They are (for example) educators, parents, computer specialists, artists, doctors, musicians, architects, business persons, labor leaders.